Quantization for uniform distributions on stretched Sierpi\'nski triangles: Abstract

 \section{Abstract}

-In this paper, we have considered a Borel probability measure $P$ on $\mathbb R^2$ which has support the R-triangle generated by a set of three contractive similarity mappings on $\mathbb R^2$.
-For this probability measure, the optimal sets of $n$-means and the $n$th quantization error are determined for all $n\geq 2$.
-In addition, it is shown that the quantization dimension of this measure exists, but the quantization coefficient does not exist.
+In this paper, we have considered a uniform probability distribution supported by a stretched Sierpi\'nski triangle.
+For this probability measure, the optimal sets of $n$-means and the $n$th quantization errors are determined for all $n\geq 2$.
+In addition, it is shown that the quantization coefficient for such a measure does not exist though the quantization dimension exists.